Scalar extension Hopf algebroids: Scalar extension symmetric Hopf algebroid

 The equation $(\Psi \circ \tau)(x\sharp 1) = (\tau' \circ \Psi )(x\sharp 1)$ is therefore which is equivalent to the compatibility of coactions via $\phi$.

 The equation $(\bar\Psi \circ \tau')(1\sharp y)=(\tau \circ \Psi)(1\sharp y)$ is similarly equivalent to the compatibility of coactions via $\theta$.

 We prove (\ref{84}).
-Since both $\Psi $ and $\bar\Psi$ are isomorphisms, both Yetter-Drinfeld conditions are satisfied by (ii), hence we have two scalar extension bialgebroids.
-By (iii), if $\tau$ and $\tau'$ agree as in $\Psi \circ \tau = \tau' \circ \Psi$, or as in $\bar \Psi \circ \tau' = \tau \circ \bar\Psi$, the pairings of coactions hold via $\phi$ or via $\theta$, respectively, and we have the corresponding symmetric Hopf algebroid structure via $\phi$ or via $\theta$, respectively.
+Since both $\Psi $ and $\bar\Psi$ are isomorphisms, both Yetter--Drinfeld conditions are satisfied by (ii), hence we have two scalar extension bialgebroids.
+By (\ref{83}), if $\tau$ and $\tau'$ agree as in $\Psi \circ \tau = \tau' \circ \Psi$, or as in $\bar \Psi \circ \tau' = \tau \circ \bar\Psi$, the compatibility of coactions holds via $\phi$ or via $\theta$, respectively, and we have the corresponding symmetric Hopf algebroid structure via $\phi$ or via $\theta$, respectively.
 These symmetric Hopf algebroid structures are the same if $\Psi$ is inverse to $\bar\Psi$, since the scalar extension bialgebroid structures agree. \end{proof}

 Now we formulate the converse theorem.

 \begin{theorem} Let $H$ be a Hopf algebra.
 Let $(L,\btr)$ be a left $H$-module algebra and $(L,\rho)$ a right $H$-comodule.
 Let $(R, \btl)$ be a right $H$-module algebra and $(R,\lambda)$ a left $H$-comodule.
 Assume that the coactions $\rho \colon L \to L\sharp H$ and $\lambda \colon R \to H \sharp R$ are antihomomorphisms.